jonaskuiper/ERAP2_HLA-A29_peptidome/README.md

 # ERAP2 shapes the HLA-A29 peptidome
-Scripts and data used in analyses for “ERAP2 facilitates a cryptic binding motif restricted to HLA-A29”.
+Scripts and data used in analyses for “ERAP2 facilitates a cryptic binding motif of  HLA-A29”.
 Preprint url;

 This repository contains: